mgurley/inav/README.md

 - Managing each patient's progress in completing the protocol.
 - Tracking and detailing the outcome of each patient.

-The [Szollosi Healthcare Innovation Program](http://www.theshiphome.org/) and the [Northwestern Biomedical Informatics](http://www.nucats.northwestern.edu/centers/nubic/index.html) have built such a tool -- the Inflection Navigator.
+The [Szollosi Healthcare Innovation Program](http://www.theshiphome.org/) and the [Northwestern University Biomedical Informatics Center](http://www.nucats.northwestern.edu/centers/nubic/index.html) have built such a tool -- the Inflection Navigator.

 # Technical Architecture